-- Lightly heat a litre of water until warm.
+- Heat a litre of water until warm

-- Add with a green tea bag to a basin.
+- Add with green tea bag to a basin

-- Then pop your feet in & soak for 15 minutes.
+- Pop feet in & soak for 15 minutes

 Garlic Tea Foot Soak

-But if you can stand it, a nightly soak for a week can see off your athlete’s foot infection and a weekly soak can prevent athlete’s foot taking hold if you are vulnerable to infection.
+But a nightly garlic soak for a week can get rid of an athlete’s foot infection and a weekly soak can prevent repeated infections.

-- Add to a pan of roughly a litre / 4 cups of water.
+- Add to a saucepan with roughly 1 litre / 4 cups of water

-- Dry your feet well after the foot soak.
+- Dry feet well after the foot soak

 - You could then apply some coconut oil or aloe vera.